 Starting a small business as an entrepreneur is scary enough until the dreaded accounting word comes up.
-Let’s face it, most small business owners are following QuickBooks: What Entrepreneurs Need to Know their passion and not looking for reasons to do accounting.
+Let’s face it, most small business owners are following their passion and not looking for reasons to do accounting.
 Here is where QuickBooks accounting software enters the picture.

 So then, what is QuickBooks?
 QuickBooks is really more than accounting software.
 It is actually a business software that includes the ability to receive payments, complete payroll, track inventory, and manage expenses.
 You don’t have to know any accounting to use QuickBooks but that does not mean you won’t need an accountant at some point.